Tipping In Greece: How To Tip In Greece

 Is it rude to tip in Greece?

 Oh no!
-Tip as much as you want, as often as you want.
-Tipping in Greece is certainly not deemed rude and is always welcomed with a smile.
+Tip as much as you want, as often as you wish.
+Tipping in Greece is indeed not deemed rude and is always welcomed with a smile.

 Is it rude if I forget to tip in Greece or choose not to leave a tip?